Liouville quantum gravity weighted by conformal loop ensemble nesting statistics: LQG disks weighted by CLE nesting statistics

 \subsection{The LQG disk weighted by CLE nesting statistics as a limit}

 This section is devoted to the proof of the following proposition.
-It says that the field describing a $\gamma$-LQG disk (or a single component of such a disk in the generalized case) with zero interior marked points converges to the field of a disk with singularities $(\alpha_i \colon i\in A)$, upon a reweighting by the expression
+It says that the field describing a $\gamma$-LQG disk (or a single component of such a disk in the generalized case) with zero interior marked points (see Section \ref{sec:normal-lqg-disks}) converges to the field of a disk with singularities $(\alpha_i \colon i\in A)$ (see Section \ref{sec:disk}), upon a reweighting by the expression

 where the $z_i$ points are sampled independently from the Lebesgue measure and $h_\epsilon(z_i)$ is an appropriate approximation to $h$ evaluated at $z_i$.
-In Section \ref{sec:disk-conv-exploration} we will be in a scenario where the mollifier we use to define $h_\epsilon(z_i)$ is not entirely independent of the field $h$ and for this reason we prove the result below in this generality.
+In other words, we are showing how to obtain the measures in Section \ref{sec:disk} using a limiting procedure which is going to be crucial in the proofs in Section \ref{sec:disk-conv-exploration} in order to transfer results from Section \ref{sec:background-msw}, i.e. the case without marked points, to our setting with marked points.
+In Section \ref{sec:disk-conv-exploration} we will be in a scenario where the mollifier we use to define $h_\epsilon(z_i)$ is not entirely independent of the field $h$ (because these mollifiers will depend on mapping out functions defined via the field $h$) and for this reason we prove the result below in this generality.
+The reason for including the space $E$ in the result below is that we want to allow for sampling other geometric objects conditionally on the field $h$, for example we will sample a CPI where its target point is sampled from the LQG boundary measure associated to $h$.

 \begin{prop} Let $\kappa\in(8/3,8)\setminus\{4 \}$, $\ell>0$, $r\in(0,1/4)$, $A\subseteq\N$ finite, $\Lambda\geq 0$, and define $K\subseteq\D^A$ by